 3. So can I fly direct to Bali?

 Yes, you can now fly direct to Bali.
-Many airlines have reinstated their direct-to-Bali routes, including Singapore Airlines, Garuda Indonesia, Emirates, JetStar, Scoot, Air Asia, KLM, Malaysia Airline, Turkish Airlines and Qatar.
+Many airlines have reinstated their direct-to-Bali routes, including Singapore Airlines, Garuda Indonesia, Emirates, JetStar, Scoot, Air Asia, KLM, Malaysia Airlines, Turkish Airlines, Qatar and more.
 When booking your flight with a different airline, you may want to ensure your flight lands in Bali first, rather than flying via Jakarta or other Indonesian cities.
-The Visa On Arrival and the B211 Visas are both accepted in all international airports in Indonesia.
+The Visa On Arrival and the B211 Visas are accepted in all international airports in Indonesia, and the visa is for the whole of Indonesia, not just Bali.

 4. Do I need to have a Coronavirus test before arriving?